Washington state asks judge to block new Trump travel ban

 - Washington says the constitutional arguments against the first order still pertain to the new one

-(CNN)Washington state will ask a federal judge Thursday to block President Donald Trump's new travel ban, joining Hawaii as the second state to challenge the executive order.
+(CNN)Washington state asked a federal judge Thursday to block President Donald Trump's new travel ban, claiming that White House officials have admitted "current motivations are no different than the first time around."

-Bob Ferguson, Washington state's attorney general, said that despite the significant changes to the President's previous executive order, the new travel ban still suffers from legal flaws.
+Bob Ferguson, Washington state's attorney general, said that despite the recent exclusion of legal permanent residents and visa-holders from the new travel ban, the executive order still suffers from legal flaws, as it "purports to reinstate two provisions of the prior order" a federal judge in Seattle blocked last month.

-"The revised executive order does narrow" its impact, but "there is still harm," Ferguson said in a news conference on Thursday.
-"This is effectively a Muslim ban."

-Attorneys general from New York and Oregon confirmed they are planning to join the lawsuit.
-Minnesota is already part of the challenge to Trump's actions.
+The state highlighted in Thursday's court filing several statements from the President's "own senior advisers," including White House press secretary Sean Spicer and senior policy adviser Stephen Miller, suggesting "the principles of the executive order remain the same," and that the second executive order was intended to address only "very technical issues" and achieve "the same basic policy outcome."

-US District Court Judge James Robart issued a nationwide temporary restraining order blocking implementation of the original travel ban on February 3.
+US District Court Judge James Robart issued a nationwide temporary restraining order blocking implementation of key sections of the original travel ban on February 3.

-Trump signed a new executive order Monday banning foreign nationals from six Muslim-majority countries from entering the US for 90 days and banning all refugees for 120 days, but excluded green card holders and those with existing valid visas from the order.
+Trump signed a new executive order Monday, however, banning foreign nationals from six Muslim-majority countries from entering the US for 90 days and all refugees for 120 days, but specifically excluded green card holders and those with existing valid visas from the new order.

+The two states that filed the original lawsuit -- Washington and Minnesota -- argue that Robart's current temporary restraining order suspending the first travel ban should block implementation of the new executive order as well.

+"The bottom line is that this Court already enjoined Defendants from suspending the U.S. Refugee Admissions Program and the entry of nationals from Iran, Libya, Somalia, Sudan, Syria, and Yemen.
+The President cannot unilaterally reinstate these provisions just by repackaging them," attorneys wrote in a court filing Thursday evening.

+"This is not a new lawsuit -- we're saying that underlying injunction is still under effect on core provisions (of the executive order)," Ferguson further explained in a news conference Thursday.

 The original ban included Iraq, but the new order does not.
-Ferguson said that change doesn't pass muster.
+Yet Ferguson said that change doesn't pass muster.

-Rather than a seven nation ban, it's is only "now a six nation ban," he said.
-"The language is virtually identical."
+Rather than a seven-nation ban, it's is only "now a six-nation ban," he said.
+"The language is virtually identical. ...This is effectively a Muslim ban."

+"President Trump bears the burden of showing that the factual or legal background has changed significantly enough to warrant a modification of this Court's injunction.
+He has not met and cannot meet this burden," attorneys urged in the filing.

+Attorneys general from Massachusetts, New York and Oregon confirmed Thursday they are also planning to join the lawsuit in Seattle.

 The state of Hawaii this week also challenged Trump's new travel ban.
 A federal judge agreed to hear arguments on Wednesday -- one day before it is slated to go into effect on March 16.

-White House spokesman Sean Spicer said Thursday the executive order was consistent with federal law.
+Spicer said earlier Thursday afternoon that the executive order was consistent with federal law.

 "We're going to go forward on this," Spicer said.
 "We feel very confident with how that was crafted and the input that was given."